warrensack/GitForNarrative/README.md

 ## Planning

-What remains of our list of criteria are these: the means to
+What remains of our list of criteria for a domain specific language for story generators are these: the means to

 6. define actions (more commonly called *operators* in the planning literature);
 7. define methods; and,